-Some have raised issue with the Boating Safety Bills filed by Senator Garcia and Representative Botana.
+The Boating Safety Bills filed by Senator Garcia and Representative Botana continue to move through the process.
 Senate Bill 606 relating to Boating Safety by Senator Garcia passed its second committee of reference on January 26th in the Senate Appropriations Subcommittee on Agriculture, Environment and General Government.
-The bill is slated to be heard in the Senate Appropriations Committee and a proposed committee substitute has already been filed.
-As of the writing if this report, the House companion, House bill 493 had not been placed on the agenda for its first committee of reference, but there is still plenty of time.
-The House Bill has four committees of reference.
+The bill is on the agenda in the Senate Appropriations Committee February 9th at 9:00 am.
+A proposed committee substitute was filed on January 28th to SB 606.
+The House companion, House Bill 493 was heard in the Senate Environment, Agriculture and Flooding Subcommittee.
+A proposed substitute was offered and adopted in committee.
+The bill has three more committees of reference.
+As of the writing of this report, the bill had not been placed on its next agenda.

 The Riparian Rights bill passed the Senate Judiciary Committee on January 24th.
+Senate Bill 840 passed its last committee of reference, Senate Rules Committee 15-0.
+The bill passed without any amendments and is now ready for the Senate floor.
 The bill only has one more committee in the Senate.
-However, the House companion, House Bill 841had not been heard in its first committee of reference as of the writing of this report.
-There is still plenty of time for the House Bill to get legs and move through the process.
+The House companion, House Bill 841 was heard in its first committee of reference.
+The bill passed 18-0 without any amendments.

 The Vessel Flag legislation filed by Senator Baxley and Representative Altman caught our eye as it was an expansion from airboats to all vessels.
 Our office met with the sponsors and asked questions and expressed concerns about the broadness of the bill as written.
 We are currently working on some suggested language to propose to the sponsors for consideration.
-The bills have not been placed on the agenda as of the writing of this report.
+Again, the bills have not been placed on the agenda as of the writing of this report.
 The House bill only has two committees of reference.

 Senate Bill 198 Seagrass Mitigation passed the Senate Environment and Natural Resource Committee as a Committee Substitute.
 The bill passed 3-2.
 The bill is now waiting to be heard in the Senate Community Affairs Committee meeting.
 The House companion.
 House Bill 349, is waiting to be heard in its second committee of reference.
+Again, as of the writing of this report the bills have not been placed on agendas.